 W: Grants link

-This provides access to the current list of Economic Department programs available.
+This provides access to the current list of the department programs available.

 Regional Development Australia (RDA) replaces the national network of Area Consultative Committees (ACCs).